geerlingguy/php-apache-container/README.md

 Then, make sure Docker is running, and run the playbook to build the container:

-    ansible-playbook main.yml
+    ansible-playbook --extra-vars="@vars/7.2.yml" main.yml

-Once the image is built, you can run `docker images` to see the `php-apache` image that was generated.
+(Substitute whatever supported PHP version you desire in the vars path) Once the image is built, you can run `docker images` to see the `php-apache` image that was generated.

 > Note: If you get an error like `Failed to import docker-py`, run `pip install docker-py`.